21 March 2018

 A riverside dining experience

-The Terrace (stop three on the tram tour) is Christchurch’s brand-new hospitality precinct alongside Ōtākaro/Avon River.
+The Terrace (stop four on the tram tour) is Christchurch’s brand-new hospitality precinct alongside Ōtākaro/Avon River.

 The all-encompassing retail, office, restaurant and bar complex is inspired by the alleyways of cities like Melbourne, with interlocking passageways and balconies across two storeys.